AussieSeaweed/gameservice/docs/source/interact.rst

    # True if the nature can deal the specified cards to the board, else False.
    nature.can_deal_board(parse_cards('KsKcKh'))

-   # Print the number of cards to be dealt to the board.
+   # Get the number of cards to be dealt to the board.
-   print(nature.board_deal_count)
+   nature.board_deal_count

    # True if the player can fold, else False.
    player.can_fold()